contao/docs/docs/manual/layout/module-management/applications.en.md

 This article is machine translated.
 {{% /notice %}}

-In this section I will introduce you to the other core modules in the "Applications" section.
-The list of frontend modules can be extended by (third-party) extensions.
+In this section I will introduce the other core modules in the "Applications" section.
+The list of frontend modules can be extended by (third party) extensions.

 ## Form